 Emergency communications is serious stuff!
-Communications is at the heart of a response to an emergency.
 In a "situation," radio "amateur" communicators are likely to interact with public safety professionals.
-Not only do we "hams" want to "put a best foot forward," but as communicators we need (a) to know and understand the operational environment where we will work, and (b) be confident that our skills (and equipment) match what is needed.
+We "hams" want to "put a best foot forward."
+And as communicators we need (a) to know and understand the operational environment, and (b) be confident that our skills (and equipment) match what is needed.

 The obvious entry level course is the on-line "Introduction to Emergency Communications (EC-001)" offered by the American Radio Relay League (ARRL).
 A link to the ARRL courses is in the tab at the top of the page.